liantian-cn/eso-guides/guide/1228_Black_Drake_Villa.md

 > TIPS: You can turn OFF the Firestorm and Flaming Vortex mechanics by activating your Ice synergy during it and of course kill flaming ghosts, or stun the boss and Behemoth depending on which stage you are at.
 This can also be timed to STOP him from activating it!
 So plan your use of that buff with your group for maximum effectiveness!
 >
 > If you can full absorb the mechanics, you can actually spend more time hitting a sitting duck than jumping around the room. it will take a little practice though.
 >
 >
 >
+> SENTINEL AKSALAZ
+>
+>
+> ** SENTINEL AKSALAZ (SUPER SECRET BOSS) |cffff00**
+>
+> This boss is the SUPER secret boss and can ONLY be activated if you have completed ALL secret bosses!
+>
+> The regular version of the boss requires the 3 secret bosses prior to this.
+The hard mode version of this boss requires ALL secrets and ALL hard modes before this!
+>
+> You each must have 25 wisps at the end of the dungeon to deposit into the statue at the back of the last boss room, OR have 100 combined for the entire group.
+Once you activate the statue he will appear.
+>
+> One final twist.
+If you fail this boss 5 times...he will disappear.
+Pay attention and don't let him get away !
+>
+> This boss needs to be kept as STILL as possible to lay off some of the crazy in here, and the tank needs to turn it away from the group at ALL times!
+He hits HARD, bring heals!
+>
+> **Heavy Attack** - Imagine every heavy attack you have ever seen, and put them all together.
+BLOCK this or be teleported to the dead pile!
+>
+> On Hard Mode this puts a HUGE damage over time effect on the targets hit by it, you MUST bring big heals for this.
+>
+> **Ice Channel/Spikes** - The boss will put his sword into the ground and channel ice AOEs that will spawn under each player.
+Move your feet so they don't burst under you.
+Each player will have 3 of these pop from under them then he will stop.
+If you get hit you are basically dead so be careful.
+>
+> On Hard Mode this puts a HUGE damage over time effect on the targets hit by it, you MUST bring big heals for this.
+>
+> **Ice Swing** - This is a frontal, multiple hit, moving aoe ability so NO ONE but the tank should be anywhere near this!
+>
+> On Hard Mode this puts a HUGE damage over time effect on the targets hit by it, you MUST bring big heals for this.
+>
+> **Frostkins/Banekins** - These come in the room one at a time (two at a time on hard mode) and MUST be considered your PRIMARY targets.
+Leaving these in the room to kill people is silly.
+Kill them.
+The boss has NO 'DPS CHECK' so take as long as you like on the boss, but you must kill the minions.
+>
+> **Ice Comets** - Random players will have a HUGE spreading AOE on them.
+When it reaches maximum an Ice Comet will land on their head.
+This must be BLOCKED in a SAFE place and NOT stacked on any other players.
+Throughout the fight more and more players will get these at once and they must NEVER overlap.
+>
+> On Hard Mode at 25% health and under all 4x players will have an Ice Comet each per phase, watch your feet, everyone must block their own comet and NO ONE should overlap.
+>
+> **Secret Bosses!** - The bosses you fought in the dungeon before come out to play!
+They have their FULL mechanics like they did before but they are in the room with everything else you have to deal with.
+This is simple.
+The tank needs to grab the mini boss and the main boss and keep them turned away at ALL times.
+>
+> Each boss will come in at health percentages depending on how fast you are killing the boss (he could be mid mechanics at the moment and you can over nuke it).
+>
+> The first boss will come in at 85%
+>
+> The second boss will come in at 60%
+>
+> and the last boss will come in at 35%
+>
+> Your primary focus is are still the Banekins if they are in the room but if there are NO Banekins you MUST focus the mini boss over the main one.
+You do NOT want to over nuke the boss and have TWO mini bosses in the room.
+>
+> Keep it simple, don't be stupid.
+>
+> **Whirlwinds!** - The boss will cast whirl winds around the room that spin in an anit-clockwise rotation and you need to stick to the edges and run around without being caught by them.
+At the same time the middle of the room is going to explode in ice so you must NOT be in there.
+>
+> Find a gap, run around in a circle, and come back in when it is all over!
+>
+> NOTE: Make sure as a tank you maintain a taunt.
+Most groups wipe here because when it is all over the boss is loose.
+Focus!
+>
+> **There is NO ROOM!
+(Execute Phase)** - 25% and under it is the 'execute' phase.
+Basically the same rules apply, there is NO race...you do NOT have to make this a FAST phase, take your time and keep your mechanics clean.
+Even if you are down to 1k dps you can still kill the boss if you are not dead!
+>
+> Basically the outside of the room is covered in ice and the whole room is a no go area apart from the very middle.
+Here he will continue his basic mechanics.
+Ice Comets, Banekins, Ice Channel/spikes, everything is the same, but the space is limited.
+>
+> At the same time, you will not only have the frontal aoe ice attack from the boss but it will be constantly flying in from the sides too and you MUST watch your feet and get in the gaps.
+>
+> Here you literally rinse repeat mechanics until he is dead.
+However long it takes!
+>
+> TIP: On hardmode at the END you will have 4x Ice Comets.
+You must NOT stack, find a corner each quickly (demonstrated in the video), block, and then carry on as normal.
+Note the Banekins STILL take priority over the boss.
+>
+> GOOD LUCK!!!
+>
+>
+>